thisismyrobot/sumo-proxy/README.md

 other connects to an existing Access Point.
 The controller (e.g. iPad) connects to the Access Point and is able to see the Sumo via this proxy.

-Started life in the [sumo charge](https://github.com/thisismyrobot/sumo-charge) repo without history.
+Started life in the [sumo charge](https://github.com/thisismyrobot/sumo-charge) repository.